Korean remake of Mohanlal's 'Drishyam' to be directed by a woman: All about filmmaker Deok Roh

 While earlier reports said Kang-ho would be playing the Korean version of the protagonist of Georgekutty, the character played by Mohanlal in the original, there has been no confirmation on the same.

-Interestingly, Deok Roh made her directorial debut in the same year as the first Drishyam.
+Interestingly, Deok Roh made her directorial debut two years before the first Drishyam came out.
 Her first film was a rom-com called Very Ordinary Couple, which she based on her own love story and partly influenced by some of her friends as well.
 She then made the darkly comic thriller The Exclusive: Beat the Devil's Tattoo in 2015.
 This was followed by SF8, a science fiction anthology series that has been compared to Black Mirror.

 Notably, her third feature Hidden Face, was a remake of the Spanish film The Hidden Face.
 Roh returned to episodic storytelling in the sci-fi genre in Glitch (2022).
 Her latest release is a coming-of-age romantic drama series Way Back Love, released this year.

 Meanwhile, Jeethu Joseph's latest feature Mirage released in Indian theatres on Friday.
-He recently announced a third entry in the Drishyam series, with Mohanlal set to reprise his character from the first two films.
+He recently announced a third entry in the Drishyam series.
 The second film, which was released directly to streaming due to Covid-19 restrictions, was an instant success, with some fans wishing for a re-release in theatres.